Our Sunday walking tour - Outlander fans walk to Lallybroch

 I have spent my life in and around Hopetoun House, a beautiful historic country estate in Scotland.

-It been used as a filming location for many films and TV series over the years including, The 39 steps, The Secret Agent, Belgravia, The Princess Diary 2 and of course the outstanding Outlander.
+It been used as a filming location for many films and TV series over the years including, The 39 steps, The Secret Agent, Belgravia, The Princess Switch 2 and of course the outstanding Outlander.

 I have studied local history and love working as a tour guide after being the landlord of the local pub and opening a B&B to guests in 2012.

 I always love to share my knowledge of the secret sites used as filming locations and love to surprise my guests by showing them this special place only locals know.

 Our Sunday walking tour is a four (or five!) hour walking tour of Outlander filming locations in and around Hopetoun House, Abercorn Church and Midhope Castle ("Lallybroch").
 You will have access to private parts of the estate not normally open to visitors and see at first hand the many locations used in seasons 1, 2 3, AND 4 of Outlander.

 We start at Hopetoun House including a visit both inside the house and around the grounds.
 The house was built in 1699 and extended by 1760 so is a great example of the type of house that would be familiar to Jamie Fraser.
 We can mix reality and great history with the world of Outlander!